 You have a fantastic summer vacation planned for the whole family.
-Everything is set — flight, hotel, rental car, daily tour itinerary…except a little time for you to unwind without the kids.
-Here’s how to find a destination sitter that’ll give you a much-needed break on your summer trip.
+Everything is set—flight, hotel, rental car, daily tour itinerary.
+The only thing missing from your vacation is some actual vacation time.
+A vacation without a little time for you to unwind without the kids is just a trip—not a vacation.
+Here’s how to find a destination sitter that’ll give you a much-needed break on your trip.

 If you’re planning to be away from your kids at any time during your vacation, finding a top-notch sitter should be your number one priority before you pack your suitcases.

 - As soon as you know when and where you’ll be going, start your sitter search.
 A great way is to post a job on Sittercity.
-That way you can specify exactly what you need — including location, timeframe and other specifics — and let the sitters come to you.
-Sittercity makes background checks much easier, too, since you can do them online quickly.
+That way you can specify exactly what you need—including location, timeframe, and other specifics—and let the sitters come to you.
+Sittercity makes running background checks much easier, too, since you can do them online quickly.

 - Don’t forget about local colleges and universities!
-Most of these types of college babysitting programs require you fill out and submit paperwork; they tend to fill up, so plan accordingly.
+Most college babysitting programs require you to fill out and submit paperwork and they tend to fill up, so plan accordingly.

 - A great option is to invite your nanny or sitter from home along on your trip.
-This is more expensive (since it’ll include her lodging, airfare, food and hourly rate) but depending on your needs it may be worth it.
+This is more expensive (since it’ll include their lodging, airfare, food, and hourly/daily rate), but depending on your needs it may be worth it.

 - If you’re staying at a hotel, ask the front desk for recommendations as to a reputable babysitting agency.
 Staying on a vacation or rental property?
 Call the property manager and inquire that way.

-- Posting a job on Sittercity may still be able to connect you to a great sitter — just note in your job description that you need a sitter ASAP.
+As always, posting a job on Sittercity can connect you to a great sitter.
+Just make your job post really stand out and include in the description that you need a sitter ASAP.